Frederick Bee: Opposition to Chinese exclusion

 One of Bee's duties was to verify the residency status of Chinese passengers, who had petitioned for writs of habeas corpus, so a judge could decide if the petitioners were allowed to remain in the United States.
-Bee also investigated murders of Chinese residents in the Western United States.

 In July 1885, the San Francisco Board of Supervisors published a report on the condition of Chinese residents.
 The report concluded that the residents of Chinatown lived in crowded conditions, lacked census data, supported prostitution, and condoned white women living with Chinese men.

-In February, 1886, Bee published, "The other side of the Chinese question.
+In February, 1886, Bee published, "The Other Side of the Chinese Question.
 To the people of the United States and the honorable the Senate and House of Representatives.
 Testimony of California's leading citizens.
 Read and judge", as a response to the Board of Supervisors' report.

 Bee testified in front of the Congressional Joint Committee on Immigration and Naturalization on December 6, 1890, in San Francisco, CA in an attempt to refute the "evils" of Chinese immigration.
 The Geary Act was signed on May 6, 1892, to extend the Chinese Exclusion Act and to remove bail in habeas corpus cases for Chinese immigration cases.

 Viticulturalist

 On 15 October 1886, Bee bought 60 acres in Martinez, California.
 Bee grew 40 acres of Tokay, mixed wine, Rose Peru and Black Hamburg grapes.
 The Bee Ranch was on the hill between Vine Hill Way and Morello Avenue.

-Bee died on May 26, 1892, in San Francisco, California.